IJDykeman/ijdykeman.github.io/about.md

 ### Selected Professional Experience

+#### Main Street Autonomy, since 2019
+In 2019, I started Main Street Autonomy with a group of former self-driving engineers.
+We provide high-quality autonomy software to companies building robots.

 #### Uber ATG, 2017-2019
 I worked as a software engineer on the perception system for Uber's autonomous vehicle.
 * Implemented improvements to the car’s core deep-learning-based, multi-sensor object